Euro zone bond yields fall as market calms after ECB rout | Business

 Euro zone bond yields fall as market calms after ECB rout

-Euro zone bonds showed further signs of calm on Wednesday, with yields set to fall for the first time in five sessions but stay close to recent highs as markets remain cautious after the European Central Bank's hawkish turn last week.
+Euro zone bonds calmed on Wednesday with yields set to fall for the first time in five sessions.
 With euro zone inflation stuck at record highs, markets last week seized on ECB President Christine Lagarde not repeating that a 2022 rate rise was very unlikely, sending bond yields and rate hike bets surging.

-Comments from ECB officials including Lagarde on Monday and Tuesday suggesting a big tightening of monetary policy is not needed and market reaction since the bank's policy meeting last week has been too strong appeared to provide some relief for markets.
-While yields still ended the day higher on Tuesday, driven in part by a rise in U.S. Treasury yields, on Wednesday, Germany's 10-year yield, the benchmark for the bloc, was down 3 basis points to 0.23% by 0826 GMT.
+But comments from ECB officials including Lagarde on Monday and Tuesday suggesting a big tightening of monetary policy is not needed and market reaction since the bank's policy meeting last week has been too strong appeared to provide some relief for markets.
+While yields still ended the day higher on Tuesday, driven in part by a rise in U.S. Treasury yields, on Wednesday, Germany's 10-year yield, the benchmark for the bloc, was down 4 basis points to 0.23% by 1223 GMT.

-Germany's five-year yield, which rose above 0% for the first time since 2018 on Friday fell similarly and was back in negative territory at -0.01%.
-Italy and Greece, the biggest beneficiaries of ECB stimulus, whose bond prices have underperformed since the ECB meeting, outperformed on Wednesday, pushing down yields, which move inversely with prices.
+Germany's five-year yield, which rose above 0% for the first time since 2018 on Friday was down 5 bps to -0.03%.
+Italian and Greek bonds, the biggest beneficiaries of ECB stimulus, which had underperformed since the ECB meeting, also rallied.
+Bond yields move inversely to prices.

-The yield on Greece's 10-year benchmark bond was down 8 bps at 2.45% but is up 75 bps since early last week.
-Italy's 10-year yield, was 5 bps lower at 1.78%, though up 40 bps since the start of last week.
+The yield on Greece's 10-year benchmark bond was down around 4 bps on the day according to Tradeweb and MarketAxess quotes.
+Italy's 10-year yield was also 4 bps lower at 1.81%.
+"I think to some extent the comments from (the ECB's Francois) Villeroy and Lagarde... they're doing a bit of backtracking when things have gone too crazy.
+That's been the main thing behind this (rally)" said Jens Peter Sorensen, chief analyst at Danske Bank.

+"It's been pretty massive how much yields have risen.
+Even though (the ECB) have shifted, they got a lot more than what they had expected on the back of a meeting."
+The closely-watched Italian yield spread with German 10-year bonds, effectively the risk premium on Italian debt, was down a touch to 157 bps.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)